gvwilson/sdxjs/file-backup/index.md

 ---
 ---

-Now that we can test software, the next step is to be able to save it.
+Now that we can test software we have something worth saving.
 A <g key="version_control_system">version control system</g> like [Git][git]
 keeps track of changes to files so that we can recover old versions if we want to.
-At its core is a system for archiving files in a way that:
+Its heart is a way to archive files that:

 1.  records which versions of which files existed at the same time (so that we can go back to a consistent previous state), and